NateTheGreatX/hacs-nosana-node/README.md

   - ping_ms, download_mbps, upload_mbps
   - specs: ram (MB), disk_space (GB), cpu, logical_cores, physical_cores, gpu_model, memory_gpu (MB)
   - market info: market name, market address, market type, nos_reward_per_second, usd_reward_per_hour
+  - earnings: earnings_usd_total (USD), earnings_seconds_total (seconds)
 - All sensors are grouped under a single device for the node in Integrations → Devices.
 - Entity picture support:
   - HACS store/integration logo: defined via `hacs.json` using `"logo": "logomark.svg"` at the repo root (HACS displays this in the store).
-  - Home Assistant entity picture: place the logo file under `config/www/nosana_node/logomark.svg` and reference it via `/local/nosana_node/logomark.svg`.
+  - Home Assistant entity picture: place the logo file under `config/www/nosana_node/logomark.svg` and it will be referenced via `/local/nosana_node/logomark.svg`.
-- Coordinator reuses Home Assistant's HTTP session and polls every 60 seconds (markets endpoint is cached and polled at most every 5 minutes by default).
+- Coordinator reuses Home Assistant's HTTP session and polls every 30 seconds (markets endpoint is cached and polled at most every 5 minutes by default).

 ## Queue position (on-chain)
 The queue position sensor attempts to fetch the node's position from the on-chain market queue using the Solana RPC API.
 This requires additional Python packages which are optional and only needed if you want this sensor to work: